José María Pino Suárez: Marriage and descendants

-In 1896, he married María Cámara Vales, the eldest daughter of Raymundo Cámara Luján, a business magnate and head of the House of Cámara, “a powerful clan of the high Yucatecan aristocracy.”
+In 1896, he married María Cámara Vales, the eldest daughter of Raymundo Cámara Luján, a business magnate and head of the House of Cámara, "a powerful clan of the high Yucatecan aristocracy."
 Her uncle was Agustín Vales Castillo, an industrialist and banker who served as the Mayor of Mérida between 1902 and 1907.
 Two of Marías brothers had political careers of their own: Nicolás Camára Vales served as Governor of Yucatán, while Alfredo Pino Cámara served as Governor of Quintana Roo.

 The Pino Cámara couple had six children: Maria, Alfredo, José, Aída, Hortensia and Cordelia.
 When Pino Suárez died in February 1913, at the age of 43, María, the eldest of his daughters was a 14-year-old teenager while Cordelia, the youngest one, had not celebrated her first birthday.

 His two sons, Alfredo and José, followed in their father's footsteps, excelling in the legal profession.
-Alfredo Pino Cámara, was an Associate Justice of the Supreme Court and is remembered for having acted as presiding judge in the criminal proceedings against Tina Modotti, the Italian actress and photographer accused of the first degree murder of Julio Antonio Mella, a political activist and one of the founders of the Communist Party of Cuba.
+Alfredo Pino Cámara, was an Associate justice of the Supreme court and is remembered for having acted as presiding judge in the criminal proceedings against Tina Modotti, the Italian actress and photographer accused of the First Degree Murder of Julio Antonio Mella, a political activist and one of the founders of the Communist Party of Cuba.

 Several of his daughters married off into well-known Yucatecan business families.
 María, her eldest daughter, married Fernando Ponce Alonzo in her first marriage.
 Ponce Alonzo was the grandson of José María Ponce Solís, the founder of Cervecería Yucateca, an important brewery which was sold by the Ponce family to Grupo Modelo in the 1980s.
 In her second marriage, she married José González Sada, an industrialist who was the first cousin both of president Francisco I. Madero and Eugenio Garza Sada, chairman and CEO of the Cuauhtémoc Moctezuma Brewery and founder of Tecnológico de Monterrey.
 Similarly, Cordelia married Patricio Escalante Guerra, the grandson of Eusebio Escalante Bates, the wealthy industrialist responsible for developing the henequen industry in Yucatán; meanwhile, his great uncle was Carlos Peón Machado, a liberal politician who served as Governor of Yucatán; between 1894 and 1897.

-His grandson, Ismael Moreno Pino, served as Deputy Foreign Secretary and Ambassador of Mexico to Germany, The Netherlands, Chile, the OAS in Washington, D.C. and the United Nations in New York and Geneva, Switzerland.
+His grandson, Ismael Moreno Pino, served as deputy foreign secretary and Ambassador of Mexico to Germany, The Netherlands, Chile, the OAS in Washington, D.C., and the United Nations in New York City and Geneva, Switzerland.
 He was one of the key negotiators of the Treaty of Tlatelolco which led to the denuclearization of Latin America.